Register: How DealMaker 10x'd Productivity With AI-First Model

 If you're getting a 404 but aren't sure why, check these things:

-• Make sure you've published your page in Builder by clicking the Publish button in the upper right corner.
+• Make sure you've published your Page: In Builder, click the Publish button in the upper right corner of the Visual Editor.

-• Make sure that you've set the preview URL on the Page Model.
+• Set the Preview URL: Make sure that you've set the preview URL on the Page Model.

-• For some frameworks, you might have to restart the dev server.
+• Restart the dev server: For some frameworks, you might have to restart the dev server.

 In certain Node server environments, the builder SDK may require additional initialization steps, namely the initialization of a package called isolated-vm (used to safely evaluate your data bindings).